vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 (I) "Handed down by Bharata."
 This meaning we get by affixing "cha" to the word "Bharata" ("Tena proktam” 4-3-101) after affixing "an" in svārtha ("Prajñā dibhyasca" 5-4-38).

 (II) "Concerning the pupils of Bharata, that is the actors in general."
-The word yields this sense if we take it to have been formed from the word "Bharata" according to Pāņini's Sūtra "Adhikrtya křte granthe" (4-3-87) after affixing "an" in the sense of pupil by "Kanvādibhyo gotre".
+The word yields this sense if we take it to have been formed from the word "Bharata" according to Pāṇini's Sūtra "Adhikrtya křte granthe" (4-3-87) after affixing "an" in the sense of pupil by "Kanvādibhyo gotre".
 (4-2-111).

 (III) “Beneficial to the actors."
 To get this meaning we have to form "Bhārata" as in the preceding case, and then affix "cha" in the sense of "beneficial" by "Tasmai hitam" (5-1-5).
 This interpretation seems to have the support of Abhinava as the following quotation shows :